Józef Unrug: Naval officer

 Józef Michał Hubert Unrug was born in Brandenburg an der Havel into a noble family of Prussian and Polish descent.
 He was the son of Thaddäus Gustav von Unruh, a Generalmajor in the Prussian Army.
 His aristocratic family was extremely wealthy and he grew up as very much a member of the elite.

 After graduating from the gymnasium in Dresden, Unrug completed naval college in 1907 and began his service in the Imperial German Navy.
 The major intellectual influence on the Imperial German Navy from the 1890s onward was the 1890 book The Influence of Sea Power upon History by the American historian Alfred Thayer Mahan.
-German Emperor Wilhelm II had read it and enthusiastically embraced the book's message that whatever nation had the most powerful "blue water navy" would dominate all of the world's oceans and would always be the world's greatest power.
-Starting in 1898, the German Navy was transformed from a "green water navy" meant to operate in the North Sea and the Baltic Sea into a "blue water navy" meant to dominate all of the world's seas as it was believed that sea power always equaled world power in accordance with Mahan's theories.
-Mahan's theories about sea power and world power remained the dominant intellectual basis of all German naval thinking right up to 1945 as The Influence of Sea Power Upon History became the "Bible" of the German navy.
+German emperor Wilhelm II had read it and enthusiastically embraced the book's message that whichever nation had the most powerful "blue water navy" would dominate all of the world's oceans and would always be the world's greatest power.
+Starting in 1898, the German Navy was transformed from a "green water navy" meant to operate in the North Sea and the Baltic Sea into a "blue water navy" meant to dominate all of the world's seas.
+Mahan's theories about sea power and world power remained the dominant intellectual basis of all German naval thinking right up to 1945, and The Influence of Sea Power Upon History became the "Bible" of the German navy.
 In common with all other German naval officers, Unrug had to read Mahan's book as part of his officer's education.

 Unrug was a romantic who was disenchanted with modern Germany and came to see in the Poles the sort of romanticism and passion that he found missing in Germany.
 Unrug grew up speaking German, but he was of partially Polish descent on his father's side.

 During World War I, he commanded a U-boat, and was promoted to command the training-submarine half-flotilla.
 In 1914, he was a lieutenant commander in the Imperial German Navy in command of a submarine, but he was distrusted by the senior command and was assigned to training duties in the Baltic instead of a combat command.
 The Polish historian Władysław Szarski described Unrug as an aloof man who few knew well, but was very "serious" about his duties and was "extremely just and principled".